tabular-io/iceberg-kafka-connect/README.md

 ## Dead Letter Table

 The connector can be configured to write to one or more Dead Letter iceberg tables, with capability beyond what is offered from Kafka Connects Dead Letter Queue implementation.
+This is an optional setting you can ignore if you want failures to cause the connector to fail.
+Alternatively, the Dead Letter Table mode can be used to ignore all failures, beyond `error.tolerance = all`

 | Location of Failure                                      | Kafka Connect DLQ | Dead Letter Table Mode |
 |----------------------------------------------------------|-------------------|------------------------|